 “Integrating drones with existing aviation,” tops the list of concerns and analysis in a National Center for Policy Analysis report released in March.
+Dec.
+29, 2020 update: The National Center for Policy Analysis no longer exists.

 The FAA Modernization and Reform Act of 2012 calls for “full integration” of civilians drones by September 2015.
 Additionally, the act anticipates “30,000 drones operating by 2020.”